-In physiology, it is a detectable change in the internal or external environment.
+It is a detectable change in the internal or external environment in physiology.
 The ability of an organism or organ to respond to external impulses is called sensitivity.

 When a stimulus is applied to a sensory receptor, it usually causes or influences a reflex through the transduction of stimuli.

-These sensory receptors can receive information from outside the body, such as tactile receptors that are on the skin or light receptors in the eye, as well as from inside the body, such as chemoreceptors and mechanoreceptors.
+These sensory receptors can receive information from outside the body, such as tactile receptors on the skin or light receptors in the eye, and inside the body, such as chemoreceptors and mechanoreceptors.

-An internal stimulus is often the first component of a homeostatic control system .
-External stimuli are capable of producing systemic responses throughout the body, such as in the fight or flight response.
+An internal stimulus is often the first component of a homeostatic control system.
+External stimuli can produce systemic responses throughout the body, such as the fight or flight response.

-For a stimulus to be detected with high probability, its level must exceed the absolute threshold; If a signal reaches the threshold, the information is transmitted to the central nervous system (CNS), where it is integrated and a decision is made on how to react.
+For a stimulus to be detected with high probability, its level must exceed the absolute threshold; If a signal reaches the point, the information is transmitted to the central nervous system (CNS), where it is integrated, and a decision is made on how to react.

 Although stimuli commonly cause the body to respond, it is the central nervous system that ultimately determines whether a signal causes a reaction or not.

 Homeostatic imbalances are the main driving force of body changes.
-These stimuli are monitored closely by receivers and sensors in different parts of the body.
+These stimuli are monitored closely by receivers and sensors in different body parts.

-These sensors are mechanoreceptors, chemoreceptors and thermoreceptors that, respectively, respond to pressure or stretching, chemical changes or changes in temperature.
+These sensors are mechanoreceptors, chemoreceptors, and thermoreceptors that respond to pressure or stretching, chemical changes, or temperature changes.

-Examples of mechanoreceptors include baroreceptors that detect changes in blood pressure, Merkel discs that detect sustained pressure and contact, and hair cells that detect sound stimuli.
+Examples of mechanoreceptors include baroreceptors that detect changes in blood pressure, Merkel discs that see sustained pressure and contact, and hair cells that detect sound stimuli.

-Homeostatic imbalances that can serve as internal stimuli include levels of nutrients and ions in the blood, oxygen levels and water levels.
+Homeostatic imbalances that can serve as internal stimuli include nutrients and ions in the blood, oxygen, and water levels.

-Deviations from the homeostatic ideal can generate a homeostatic emotion, such as pain, thirst or fatigue, which motivates the behavior that will restore the body to stasis (such as abstinence, drink or rest).
+Deviations from the homeostatic ideal can generate a homeostatic emotion, such as pain, thirst, or fatigue, which motivates the behavior that will restore the body to stasis (such as abstinence, drinking, or rest).

-The nerves are embedded within these receptors and when they detect the stretching, they stimulate and trigger action potentials to the central nervous system.
+The nerves are embedded within these receptors, and when they detect the stretching, they stimulate and trigger action potentials in the central nervous system.

 These impulses inhibit the constriction of the blood vessels and decrease the heart rate.

-If these nerves do not detect the stretching, the body determines that the low blood pressure is a dangerous stimulus and signals are not sent, which prevents the inhibition of the action of the central nervous system.
+Suppose these nerves do not detect the stretching.
+In that case, the body determines that low blood pressure is a dangerous stimulus, and signals are not sent, which prevents the inhibition of the action of the central nervous system.